jokergoo/circlize_book/book/06-advanced-usage.md

 ## 0.1902877
 ```

-Now just make the circular plot in the normal way.
-All the graphics in sector
+What to do next is just to make the circular plot in the normal way.
+All the
-a and b will be automatically zoomed to sector "zoomed_a" and "zoomed_b".
+graphics in sector a and b will be automatically zoomed to sector "zoom_a"
+and "zoom_b".

 In following code, since the sector names are added outside the first track,
 `points.overflow.warning` is set to `FALSE` to turn off the warning messages.